 A well ventilated and comfortable helmet for the trail rider who doesn’t hit the technical lines in the park, but just wants protection for the day-to-day trail riding.

-The Smith Convoy MIPS is a good competitor for the Giro Fixture (above), with similar rear coverage and non-adjustable visors, lightweight designs, and very good-looking designs.
+The Smith Convoy MIPS is a good competitor for the Giro Fixture (above), with similar rear coverage and non-adjustable visors.
+Both the Fixture and the Convoy have lightweight, and very good-looking designs.
 The Convoy just tops the Fixture in that it has a slightly more comfortable fit and easier to use the adjustable fitting system, but keeping in mind that the Fixture is a little cheaper, they are both very competitive options.

 Troy Lee Design A1 MIPS Review

 This helmet is rated one of the most comfortable helmets on the market.
 However, ventilation is poor and so is best suited for riding in cooler climates or if you don't mind a hothead.